-Three fire stations staffed 24 hours a day, seven days a week by immediately available, wholetime response firefighters.
-Six fire stations with 24-hour coverage including EAST SWINDON immediately available, wholetime and on-call NORTH WILTSHIRE firefighters who live and work within five minutes of CHIPPENHAM the station and response at the time of an incident.
-2 CORSHAM EAST WILTSHIRE 37 fire stations with around the clock cover DEVIZES BRADFORD ON AVON 1 PEWSEY staffed by on-call firefighters.
-1 WESTBURY Four fire stations crewed during the day using 2 WARMINSTER various shift patterns and supported by on-call 2 AMESBUR SOUTH WEST firefighters.
-WILTSHIRE SOUTH WILTSHIRE 1 MERE WILTON 1 2 SALISBURY We share many of our stations with the 1 TISBUR GILLINGHAM police and our Service headquarters is also shared with Wiltshire Council.
-We also have a single command and 2 SHERBORNE 2 STURMINSTER NEWTON control system operating across NORTH DORSET Dorset and Wiltshire; Devon and Somerset 1 BEAMINSTER EAST BOURNEMOUTH & CHRISTCHURCH and Hampshire fire and WEST DORSET BERE REGIS 1 rescue services.
-This 2 BRIDPOR 2 DORCHESTER helps us to work in a BOURNEMOUTH better and more joined FYMOUTH & PORTLAND Wholetime
+- Three fire stations staffed 24 hours a day, seven days a week by immediately available, wholetime response firefighters. - Six fire stations with 24-hour coverage including immediately available, wholetime and on-call firefighters who live and work within five minutes of the station and response at the time of an incident. - 37 fire stations with around the clock cover staffed by on-call firefighters. - Four fire stations crewed during the day using various shift patterns and supported by on-call firefighters.

+We share many of our stations with the police and our Service headquarters is also shared with Wiltshire Council.
+We also have a single command and control system operating across Dorset and Wiltshire; Devon and Somerset and Hampshire fire and rescue services.
+This helps us to work in a better and more joined up way as well as saving us all money.